 Jeanette “Joy” Harris is a Houston-based artistic researcher interested in performance and the dynamic relationship it creates between the life of the mind, the effervescent body, and the public world.

-Leadership American Philosophical Association Committee on Public Philosophy; Experimental Action Management Team; and Thinking Cap Editor (Paris Institute for Critical Thinking Student blog)
+Leadership American Philosophical Association Committee on Public Philosophy and Experimental Action Management Team

 Honors Visiting scholar, Hannah Arendt Center for Politics and Humanities at Bard College; Arte Studio Ginestrelle Residency in Assisi (IT); Alexander Memorial Award for philosophic writing at New Mexico Texas Philosophical Society; and Houston Arts Alliance grant recipient.